mynaparrot/plugNmeet-docs/blog/2026-04-21-new-plugnmeet-moodle-plugin-deep-integration.md

 We built this plugin to be as powerful for administrators as it is for teachers.

-*   **100% White-Label Experience:** Using the `local` client mode, the plugNmeet classroom loads directly within your Moodle site's layout.
+*   **100% White-Label Experience:** Using the `Remote (Embedded)` client mode, the plugNmeet classroom loads directly within your Moodle site's layout.
 There are no redirects and no third-party branding.
 To your users, it’s simply *your* virtual classroom, powered by Moodle.
 *   **Granular, Role-Based Access:** We've implemented a comprehensive set of Moodle capabilities to give you fine-grained control over who can manage rooms, view recordings, download artifacts, and see attendance reports.
 *   **Extensible Events API:** The plugin receives real-time data from your plugNmeet server via webhooks and immediately re-broadcasts them as standard Moodle events.
 This allows developers to easily hook into events like `participant_joined` or `recording_proceeded` to build custom integrations and extend functionality.